abrasic/e6-fav2hydrus/README.md

 6) In the *review services* window, click **open client api base url** and copy the IP address it took you to.
 You will also need that for later.
 7) Right-click on the page tabs, then click **new page > download > url**
 8) Click on **tag import options** and untick the box in the **default options** category and tick the **get tags** box at the bottom of the window.
 Click **apply**.

+**Important:** You need to make sure you always have a url import page open with the options specified in step 8, otherwise imported posts will not include any tags.

 # Preperation (Userscript)
 When you visit the e621 posts page, you should see a "f2h Settings" button in the top nav bar.
 Click the button to toggle the settings window at any time.